1945 Liverpool City Council election: Netherfield, 29 January 1946

-Caused by the resignation of Councillor William Matthew Clark (Labour, netherfield, elected 1 November 1938).
+Caused by the resignation of Councillor William Matthew Clark (Labour, Netherfield, elected 1 November 1938).

 Dingle 19 February 1946

 Caused by the death of Councillor George William Gillespie (Conservative, Dingle, elected 1 November 1937).

 Breckfield, 9 May 1946

 Alderman Thomas Dowd died on 19 March 1946.

 Councillor Ada Martha Burton (Conservative, elected for the Breckfield ward 1 November 1938) was elected by the councillors as an alderman on 3 April 1946 to fill this vacancy.

 Aigburth, 16 May 1946

 Caused by the resignation of Councillor William Edward Stirling Napier (Conservative, Aigburth, elected 1 November 1937).

-South Scotland,
+South Scotland

-Alderman Parick Fay died on 16 April 1946.
+Alderman Patrick Fay died on 16 April 1946.

 Councilor Joseph Harrington (Labour, South Scotland, elected 1 November 1937) was elected by the councillors as an alderman to fill this vacancy.

 Childwall

 Councillor Stanley Foster (Conservative, Childwall, elected 1 November 1937) died on 18 May 1946.